GPA-Gruppo-Progetti-Avanzati-SRL/tpm-rtp-cli/README.md

 * complex-types-ops.go: contains the methods of shared complex types.
 * simple-types.go: contains the declaration of shared simple types.
 * complex-types-ops.go: contains the methods of shared simple types.
-* restriction-util.go: a few functions referenced by other files and with bridge scope for some external custom utility projects.
+* util.go: a few functions referenced by other files and with bridge scope for some external custom utility projects.
 The idea is to limit external dependencies to be easily managed.

 Below a snippet of the generation of a simple string type with enum restriction (Methods and structure might change over time but pretty much this is the idea).